hyperledger/aries-rfcs/features/0728-device-binding-attachments/README.md

 ## Motivation

 To enable use-cases which require a high level of assurance a verifier must reach a high degree of confidence that a verifiable credential (VC) can only be used by the person it was issued for.
 One way to enforce this requirement is that the issuer additionally binds the VC to a hardware bound public key and therefore binding the credential to the device, as discussed in the [DIF Wallet Security WG](https://github.com/decentralized-identity/wallet-security).
 The issaunce process, including the attestation of the wallet and the hardware bound key is off-scope for this Aries RFC.
 A valid presentation of the VC then requires an additional challenge which proofs that the presenter is in control of the corresponding private key.
 Since the proof of control must be part of legitimate presentation it makes sense to extend all current `present-proof` protocols.

 Note: The focus so far has been on AnonCreds, we will also look into device binding of W3C VC, however this is currently lacking in the examples.

+Warning: **This concept is primarily meant for regulated, high-security usecases**.
+Please review the drawbacks before considering using this.

 ## Tutorial